 - You paint yourself into a corner.
 Without a long-term goal, your business reaches a plateau and your guitar teaching schedule runs dry.
-Example: Teaching exclusively private lessons (as most guitar teachers do) makes it very hard to teach more than 40-50 students.
+Example: Teaching exclusively private lessons (as most guitar teachers do) makes it very hard to teach more than 40-50 guitar students.
 This limits the number of people you can help and the amount of money you can earn.
-To grow further, you have no choice but to redo the entire foundation of your strategy for getting new students into your guitar teaching schedule.
+To grow further, you have no choice but to redo the entire foundation of your strategy for getting new guitar students into your guitar teaching schedule.
 This is very frustrating (and time-consuming).

 Deciding in advance how many guitar students you want to teach eliminates these problems.

 Question: “Tom Hess, what if I don’t know how many guitar students I want to have?
 What’s a realistic number of guitar students one can handle?”

 Answer: Think big, not small.
 Fact: it’s very possible to teach hundreds of guitar students by yourself (working less than 20 hours per week).
 But it is only possible if you set up your guitar teaching business to handle this many students from the very beginning.

 You may also envision expanding your guitar teaching business into an entire music school.
 The school can have many music teachers and teach multiple instruments.
 The school can also expand to multiple locations over time.
 Your potential is limited only by your own ambition.
 Big thinking is the start of big success.

 Not all guitar students are equal.
 The ideal guitar students are the ones who: